rgitzel/azul-generator/README.md

 This generates randomized tile areas for the board game [Azul](https://boardgamegeek.com/boardgame/230802/azul).

-_(this would be a good place for a photo!)_
+_(Note to self, this would be a good place for a photo!)_

-Currently, you can download a single randomized board [here](https://dev.azul.dropd.com/board).
-You can print it from there (print multiple copies for multiple players to use the same board), or even save the PDF.
-If you want a different board, just reload the page in your browser.
+~~Currently, you can download a single randomized board [here](https://dev.azul.dropd.com/board).~~ ~~You can print it from there (print multiple copies for multiple players to use the same board),~~ ~~or even save the PDF.
+If you want a different board, just reload the page in your browser.~~

+_October 17:_ I'm in the midst of building a proper little site with a stable 'production' version.
+In the meantime, there's an example PDF [here](https://boardgamegeek.com/filepage/164845/randomized-azul-board).

 # Development Notes